MichaelCurrin/hugo-netlify-sample/README.md

 Login to the admin view at `/admin`.

-## Customization tips from the original repo
+## Customization tips

+### Config

+The projects config is [/site/config.toml](/site/config.toml).

+### Admin

+See the files in [admin](/site/static/admin/) directory.
+The config file determines what pages can be edited and what fields they have.
+The index file is the admin login page.

 ### Layouts